NikolaiRadke/JQ6500-rescue-tool/README.md

 # Related sites

 The JQ6500-16p has it issues, but is very easy to handle for an unbeaten price.
-If you are interested in other project or in programing the module by yourself, here are some related sites you may be interested in.
+If you are interested in other projects or in programing the module by yourself, here are some related sites you may be interested in.

 **Arduino library**